Preparing to join SPH and moving to Boston

 Boston, MA 02215 USA

-On-campus housing is not available for SPH students and you are strongly advised to find housing as far in advance as is possible.
-Please see Housing for more information and resources.
+On-campus housing is not available for SPH students.
+Once you have explored Boston-area neighborhoods, begin your housing search and plan to finalize your accommodations as soon as possible.
+Visit the Housing Resources page for more information and resources.

 Housing is typically available for students to move in on the first of the month, but if you arrive in Boston before the start of your lease, you will want to arrange for temporary housing with a hotel or hostel: